iggredible/Learn-Vim/ch05_moving_in_file.md

 With your cursor at the start of the line, you can go to the last character in current line (";") with one key press: `$`.
 If you want to go to "w" in "world", you can use `fw`.
 A good tip to go anywhere in a line is to look for least-common-letters like "j", "x", "z" near your target.

-## Sentence and Paragraph Navigation
+## Sentence And Paragraph Navigation

 Next two navigation units are sentence and paragraph.